aws-samples/aws-eks-multitenancy-deployment/README.md

 - Stages in CodePipeline

 ## The CodePipeline consists of these stages:
-- Stage-validate: Initializes Terraform, runs security scans using checkov and tfsec tools, and uploads scan - reports to the S3 bucket.
+- Stage-validate: Initializes Terraform, runs security scans using checkov and tfsec tools, and uploads scan reports to the S3 bucket.
 - Stage-plan: Displays the Terraform plan and uploads the plan to the S3 bucket.
 - Stage-apply: Applies the Terraform plan output from the S3 and establishes AWS services.
-- Stage-destroy: A manual step used to remove all AWS services previously created.(This stage is not enabled by default, if need to create destory stage in CodePipeline, update `enable_destroy_stage` to true)
+- Stage-destroy: A manual step used to remove all AWS services previously created.
+(This stage is not enabled by default, if need to create destroy stage in CodePipeline, update `enable_destroy_stage` to true)

 ## Troubleshooting